 Egyptian foreign minister, Sameh Shoukry, withdrawal from the Arab League’s ministerial meeting, on September 6th, was shocking.
 The minister’s antagonistic reaction to the ascendance of the Libyan foreign minister, Najla Mangoush, to the presidency of the session, renewed the controversy about Egypt’s contradicting and unstable positions on the Libyan crisis.

 According to the bylaw, it is Libya’s turn to take the leadership of the 158th ordinary session of the Arab League Council, which was held in Cairo, last week.
-However, Shoukry objected to Libya’s leadership role because he believes that Libya’s interim Government of National Unity (GNU), which Mangoush represents, lacks legitimacy.
+However, Shoukry objected to Libya’s leadership role because he believed that Libya’s interim Government of National Unity (GNU), which Mangoush represents, lacks legitimacy.
 The spokesperson of the Egyptian foreign ministry told the press that “the issue had been discussed before the meeting started.”
 Some media staffers, who were present at the meeting, hinted that Shoukry got personally offended because Mangoush declined to honor his objection.

 GNU’s rival government of Fathi Bashagha immediately applauded the Egyptian minister’s action and called upon the other Arab ministers to do the same.
-However, none of the participating Arab ministers wanted to withdraw, including those who favor Bashagha’s government to GNU.
+However, none of the participating Arab ministers wanted to withdraw, including those who favored Bashagha’s government to GNU.
 Rather, they decided to continue the meeting under Mangoush’s leadership and without the Egyptian minister.
 Even more, some of the Arab ministers had one-on-one meetings with Mangoush after the official session ended.

-Abdul Hamid Dbeibeh leads the Government of National Unity (GNU) from Tripoli, since March 2021.
+Abdul Hamid Dbeibeh has led the Government of National Unity (GNU) from Tripoli, since March 2021.
 GNU was elected by representatives of Libyan political factions under the supervision of the United Nations Support Mission in Libya (UNSMIL), in Geneva, to act as an interim government to reconcile the eastern and western rivals and hold presidential and parliamentary elections before a deadline set on June 2022.

 However, in March, the parliament installed a parallel government under the leadership of Fathi Bashagha to force Dbeibeh’s government to cede power before holding the elections to protect the expired political elite from losing their powerful positions.